cherylwang20/cherylwang20.github.io/_projects/2_project.md

 related_publications: true
 ---

-In this project, we are interested in developing a controller for
+In this project, we are interested in developing a controller for UR10e robotics arm relying on vision based reinforcement learning to achieve simple pick & place tasks.